Sofa ritual: The best occult TV shows to bingewatch

 Rod Sterling’s metafictional horror anthology series posits a terrible place where mysterious, arcane, and most definitely occult happenings occur on the regular.
 The Twilight Zone represents a location where unexplainable, supernatural, and occult happenings are inflicted upon otherwise normal people, and to this day the show is as superbly chilling as it was sixty years ago when it premiered.

 S1 of Nic Pizzolatto’s brooding crime series was brimming with surprises including just how far Matthew McConaughey (Dazed and Confused) has come since his cringe-inducing rom-com days.
-However, the biggest surprise in the show came courtesy of the Yellow King and a seriously occult subplot that punctuated the show with moments of unexpected magical realism and unexplainable horror.
+However, the biggest surprise in the show came courtesy of the Yellow King and a seriously occult subplot that punctuated True Detective with moments of unexpected magical realism and unexplainable horror.

 3. True Blood